zvrablik/tomcatInfinispanSessionManager/README-setup-loadbalancerAndDistributedSession.txt

 settings.
 The file name must be: sessionInfinispanConfig<appName>.xml

-Application with name example must provide infinispan configuration in file: sessionInfinispanConfigexamples.xml
+Application with name example must provide infinispan configuration in file: sessionInfinispanConfigexamples.xml Caches are created with name _session_attr_<applicationName> from default values.
+Configure cache with name _session_attr_testLB to specify custom cache configuration of testLB application.

 Example of sessionInfinispan config file: